 - Mortgage interest and principal (if financed)

-Cash flow is typically expressed on a monthly basis, particularly for income-producing properties, and it forms the foundation of long-term wealth-building through real estate.
-Properties with consistent cash flow allow investors to:
+Cash flow is typically expressed on a monthly basis for income-producing properties, and it forms the foundation of long-term wealth-building through real estate.
+Properties with consistent cash flow allow you to reinvest surplus income into new acquisitions, accelerate debt repayment, build reserves against unforeseen costs, and generate passive income that works independently of your active efforts.

 - Reinvest in additional properties